AdrianCGallo/starter-academic/content/project/PhD_Dissertation/index.md

 ---
-{{% callout note %}}

-_This dissertation is in draft form_

-{{% /callout %}}

 ## Links

- I'm providing my written dissertation and presentation slides.
-Obviously there are __many__ edits.
-Nonetheless, I figured providing the deep thinking I've done so far is more helpful than waiting another year before the peer-review proccess has finished.
-As someone passionate about SciComm I wanted this to be available sooner rather than later.

  - My defense on [YouTube](https://youtu.be/qrPpsV34E0A)
  - My presentation notes and [slide deck](https://docs.google.com/presentation/d/1YFLgXWVOdiGcBTpRh-1lsenn7OfK03Z5sY7ofKAPm1I/edit?usp=sharing) (with citations/links in the notes section)